The Devil Probably: Plot

 The film opens with two contradictory newspaper headlines informing us of Charles's death, shot in Père Lachaise Cemetery.
 Beginning six months previously, the remainder of the film examines the events leading up to this event, through flashbacks and the perspectives of those around him, especially his friends Michel, Alberte and Edwige.

 Charles is a disillusioned student living in Paris.
 He is detached from society and struggles with a growing sense of alienation.
-The people around him, including his girlfriend Alberte and his others friends, do not understand his inner turmoil.
+The people around him, including his girlfriend Alberte and his other friends, do not understand his inner turmoil.

 Charles finds no inspiration from left-wing politics or religion, nor from the work of his environmental activist friend, Michel.
 He finds a similar void in sex with Alberte and with another casual acquaintance.
 Psychoanalysis fails to repair his nihilistic outlook.
 He increasingly observes the world with a sense of unease and horror, and expresses a profound dissatisfaction with it.

 He becomes more focused on the idea of suicide.
 During a discussion on a bus, a passenger asks "Who made this mockery of humanity?
 Who’s leading us by the nose?", and another replies "The devil probably".

 Finally, Charles makes an arrangement with his drug-addicted friend Valentin to end his life using a handgun.